Semi-Implicit Central scheme for Hyperbolic Systems of Balance Laws with Relaxed Source Term: Numerical Examples

 In addition to the graphical comparisons, the accuracy of the scheme is further validated through quantitative error analysis.
-Table~\ref{Tab3} demonstrate that as $\varepsilon$ tends toward zero, the numerical method achieves second-order accuracy in the variable $u$, independently of the stiff parameter.
+Table~\ref{Tab3} demonstrates that as $\varepsilon$ tends toward zero, the numerical method achieves second-order accuracy in the variable $u$, independently of the stiff parameter.
 The table report the computed $L^1$ errors alongside the corresponding observed orders of convergence for a range of grid resolutions, confirming the consistency of the scheme.
-Similarly, Table \ref{Tab4} present the error metrics and convergence rates for the variable $v$, showing comparable second-order accuracy.
+Similarly, Table \ref{Tab4} presents the error metrics and convergence rates for the variable $v$, showing comparable second-order accuracy.
 Together, these results substantiate the scheme's effectiveness in the smooth setting and verify its designed order of accuracy in the stiff relaxation limit.
+Table~\ref{Tabep1} reports the error and the experimental order of convergence (EOC) of the proposed scheme in the rarefied regime, i.e., $\varepsilon = 1$, for the Jin-Xin test case with smooth initial data.
+In this regime, the relaxation effect is weak and the defect term becomes dominant, which leads to a reduction in the observed EOC to values close to one.
+Therefore, for the rarefied regime, it is more appropriate to employ an explicit central scheme rather than an implicit formulation.

-Figure \ref{fig:orderConvergence} depicts the observed order of convergence of the proposed scheme for the Jin–Xin model with respect to variables $u$ and $v$, respectively, across a range of relaxation parameters $\varepsilon = 10^{-6}$ to $10^{-14}$.
+Figure \ref{fig:orderConvergence} depicts the observed order of convergence of the proposed scheme for the Jin-Xin model with respect to variables $u$ and $v$, respectively, across a range of relaxation parameters $\varepsilon = 10^{-6}$ to $10^{-14}$.
 As $\varepsilon$ approaches zero, corresponding to the stiff regime, the scheme consistently demonstrates second-order accuracy for both variables.
 These graphical findings align with the corresponding error and convergence order values reported in the table, thereby providing visual confirmation of the scheme’s second order performance.

-{\textbf{Smooth case (Unprepared):} We consider an additional test case for the Jin–Xin model with $a=0.7$ involving a smooth initial condition that is unprepared.
+{\textbf{Smooth case (Unprepared):} We consider an additional test case for the Jin-Xin model with $a=0.7$ involving a smooth initial condition that is unprepared.
 The simulation is performed on the spatial domain $[0,1]$, with periodic boundary conditions.
 The initial data is explicitly defined as

 This test case demonstrates that, even when the initial condition lacks the well-preparedness property, the proposed numerical scheme performs effectively, due to its $L$-stablity property.
 The computations are carried out using $N=320$ uniformly spaced grid points, and a CFL number of $0.9$ is enforced for $\varepsilon = 10^{-10}$.
 The numerical solution is advanced in time up to a final time of $T=0.35$.